-Section 16(a) of the Exchange Act requires the Company's directors and executive officers and persons who own more than 10% of Kohlberg Capital's Common Stock to file initial reports of ownership and reports of changes in ownership of Kohlberg Capital's common stock with the SEC and, to the extent such reports are not filed through the SEC's EDGAR system, The Nasdaq Global Select Market.
-The Company assists its directors and executive officers in completing and filing those reports.
-Kohlberg Capital is required to disclose in its annual report on Form 10-K and its proxy statement any failure to file these reports by the required due dates.
-The Company believes that all filing requirements applicable to its directors and executive officers and shareholders who own more than 10% of its Common Stock were complied with during the last completed year, with the exception of the late reporting of an October 7, 2011 restricted stock grant on behalf of Mr. Kratzman (reported on October 12, 2011), which resulted from an administrative oversight.
+Section 16(a) of the Exchange Act requires the Company's directors and executive officers and persons who own more than 10% of KCAP Financial's common stock to file initial reports of ownership and reports of changes in ownership of KCAP Financial's common stock with the SEC and, to the extent such reports are not filed through the SEC's EDGAR system, The Nasdaq Global Select Market.
+KCAP Financial is required to disclose in its annual report on Form 10-K and its proxy statement any failure to file these reports by the required due dates.
+The Company believes that all filing requirements applicable to its directors and executive officers and shareholders who own more than 10% of its common stock were complied with during the last completed year.
 In making the above statements, the Company has relied upon the written representations of its directors and Section 16 officers.